Topological multi-mode waveguide QED: Model

-\emph{Photonic bath as topological multi-mode waveguide: effective description.} Despite its apparent simplicity, the HH model displays a very rich behaviour depending on the value of $\phi$~\cite{hofstadter76a,Harper2014,Goldman2009}.
-For concreteness, along this work we take $\phi=1/q$, with $q\in \mathbb{N}$, that will be enough to illustrate the behaviour we are interested in.
+The HH model displays a very rich behaviour depending on the value of $\phi$~\cite{hofstadter76a,Harper2014,Goldman2009}. here, we take $\phi=1/q$, with $q\in \mathbb{N}$, that is enough to illustrate the behaviour we are interested in.
 With this parametrization, the spectrum of the system with periodic boundary conditions features $q$ bands, labeled as Landau-levels~\cite{Harper2014}, separated by $l=0,\dots,q-1$ band-gaps.
-Besides, it can be shown that the first $\left[(q-1)/2\right]$-bands (being $\left[\cdot\right]$ the floor function) have an associated quantized Chern number $C=-1$ (see Ref.~\cite{Harper2014} and Sup material~\cite{SupMatDirectional} for more details).
+Besides, it can be shown that the first $\left[(q-1)/2\right]$-bands (being $\left[\cdot\right]$ the floor function) have an associated quantized Chern number $C=-1$~\cite{Harper2014,SupMatDirectional}.
 Thus, with open boundary conditions, it is expected that the $l$-th band-gap features $2(l+1)$ gapless edge states, associated to the $l+1$ Landau-levels below that energy \footnote{As shown in Sup.
 Material~\cite{SupMatDirectional}, this situation is qualitatively equivalent to the case where the multiple edge states emerge from a single band with $|C|>1$~\cite{Skirlo2014,Skirlo2015}.}.

-To illustrate this emergence of multiple edge modes in the different band-gaps, we consider a cylinder geometry for the bath with periodic (open) boundary conditions in the Y (X) direction.
+To illustrate this, we consider a cylinder geometry for the bath with periodic (open) boundary conditions in the Y (X) direction.
 This allows one to write the spatial wavefunction of the bath eigen-states as $\psi_l(x,y)=e^{i k_y y}\Psi_l(x)$, and calculate their eigen-energies $\omega(k_y)$ numerically.
 In Fig.~\ref{fig:2}(a), we plot an example of the bath spectrum for a bath with $\phi=1/9$ and $65\times65$ sites, showing the emergence of the gapless modes between the bulk flat bands.
 Besides, we define a localization parameter $\eta = \sum_{x=0}^{L-1} \left(-1+2\frac{x}{L-1}\right)|\Psi(x)|^2$, that ranges $\eta\in [-1,1]$, achieving the extremes $(-) 1$ when the modes are maximally localized at the left (right) edge, encoded in purple (yellow) color, respectively, in Fig.~\ref{fig:2}(a).
 Like this, one can see how, for energies below $\omega_a$, the edge modes at the left (right) have always negative (positive) group velocity along Y, thus, having a chiral character.
-Thus, when a coupling an emitter to one of the edges, it will only interact with the modes of certain chirality.
+Thus, when coupling an emitter to one of the edges, it will only interact with the modes of certain chirality.